 Is it portable?

-Some Bluetooth speakers, such as the dinky JBL Go 3, are no bigger than a bar of soap; others are weighty affairs and designed to dominate a sideboard like a fine sculpture but that aren't so accustomed to being taken abseiling down the side of a cliff.
+Some Bluetooth speakers, such as the dinky JBL Go 3, are no bigger than a bar of soap or your smartphone.
+Others are weightier affairs designed to dominate a sideboard like a fine sculpture but that aren't so accustomed to being taken abseiling down the side of a cliff.

 Travel speakers such as the five-star Tribit Stormbox Micro 2 or the Go 3 are perfect for packing into luggage or simply carrying around town with your mates.
 They aim to balance decent sound quality and loudness with maximum portability, and the five-star Micro 2 does a stellar job of doing just that.

-As a general rule, the larger the the Bluetooth speaker the beefier the sound, although some units do give you more bang for your buck than others.
-The excellent Audio Pro Addon C10 MkII, for example, boasts a 13cm mid-bass driver and an 80W digital class D amplifier.
+As a general rule, the larger the Bluetooth speaker, the beefier the sound, although some units do give you more bang for your buck than others.
+The excellent Audio Pro Addon C10 MkII, for example, boasts a 13cm mid-bass driver and an 80W class D amplifier.
 Impressive, but it is a speaker intended more for emitting music in a home environment than an outdoor one.

-Of course, for a Bluetooth speaker to be portable it must have a built-in battery. and therefore not require being tethered to a mains socket.
-Battery life tends to be around 6-12 hours, but some last up to 24 hours, and we'd recommend something that offers a minimum of 12+, especially as such given lengths can be upper estimates which drop when the speaker is played more loudly than usual.
-One of our favourite portable speakers, the JBL Flip 5, lasts 12 hours per charge, but its slightly newer and bigger sibling, the Charge 5, lasts an impressive 20 hours before needing to be charged itself.
+Of course, for a Bluetooth speaker to be truly portable it must have a built-in battery. and therefore not require being tethered to a mains socket.
+Battery life tends to be around six to 12 hours for most models, while some last up to 24 hours, and we'd recommend something that offers a minimum of 12+, especially as such given lengths can be upper estimates which drop when the speaker is played more loudly than usual.
+One of our favourite portable speakers, the JBL Flip 6, lasts for 12 hours on a single charge, but its larger sibling, the Award-winning Charge 5, holds out for an impressive 20 hours before needing to be re-juiced.

 Is it Bluetooth 4 or 5?

 Version 1 of Bluetooth appeared back in 1999 if you can believe it.
-These days, most Bluetooth speakers use version 5 or even 5-point-something or other, with the slightly older v4.2 now a little dated (albeit part of some veteran but still recommendable models such as the JBL Flip 5 and Audio Pro Addon C3).
+These days, most Bluetooth speakers use version 5 or even 5-point-something or other, with the older v4.2 now a little dated (albeit part of some veteran but still recommendable models such as the JBL Flip 5 and Audio Pro Addon C3).
 It might not sound like a big difference, but opting for Bluetooth 5 can drastically alter the appeal of a speaker.

 Lastly, almost all smartphones today tote Bluetooth 5.0 and above.
 They're backwards compatible with older Bluetooth versions, but with Bluetooth 5.0, you can pair multiple devices to one speaker – useful for those with families or who live in shared houses.